-In contrast, English-speaking societies, particularly in the United States, have fewer legal restrictions on naming practices.
-This freedom has fostered a wide variety of personal names, often reflecting creativity, individuality, and cultural hybridity.
-The cultural diversity of American society has led to the adoption and adaptation of names from numerous linguistic and cultural traditions, reflecting processes of migration, integration, and identity formation.
-In this context, names often serve not only as markers of personal identity but also as expressions of cultural belonging or differentiation.
-The comparison between Uzbek and English naming practices highlights both the universality and the particularity of anthroponyms.
+In contrast, English-speaking societies, particularly the United States, have fewer legal restrictions on naming practices.
+This freedom has fostered a wide variety of personal names, often reflecting creativity, individuality, and cultural hybridization.
+The cultural diversity of American society has led to the adoption and adaptation of names from numerous linguistic and cultural traditions, reflecting the processes of migration, integration, and identity formation.
+In this context, names often serve as markers of personal identity and expressions of cultural belonging or differentiation.
+A comparison between Uzbek and English naming practices highlights both the universality and particularity of anthroponyms.
 While all societies rely on names to distinguish individuals and structure social relations, the forms and meanings of names are deeply shaped by cultural, historical, and political contexts (Khamraeva, 2021; Nuessel, 2021).

 From a linguistic perspective, anthroponyms are distinctive in that they often originate from common lexical items but acquire specialized meanings as personal identifiers.
 For example, a word meaning "hope," "flower," or "lion" in the lexicon may become a widely used personal name, thereby carrying both lexical meaning and personal significance.
-Over time, the semantic transparency of names may diminish, yet the cultural resonance often remains (Mnaidarova, Sarseke, & Sahin, 2024).
-Anthroponyms thus perform a dual function: they serve as unique identifiers of individuals and as carriers of cultural and historical meanings.
-They may reflect parents' aspirations, commemorate ancestors, express religious devotion, or symbolize particular virtues.
+Over time, the semantic transparency of names may diminish, yet cultural resonance often remains (Mnaidarova, Sarseke, & Sahin, 2024).
+Thus, anthroponyms perform a dual function: they serve as unique identifiers of individuals and as carriers of cultural and historical meanings.
+They may reflect parents' aspirations, commemorate ancestors, express religious devotion, or symbolize specific virtues.
 As Begmatov observed, the selection of a name often arises from practical necessity-the need to distinguish one person from another-but it simultaneously embeds the individual within broader cultural narratives (Hlushchenko, Didur, Okulova, & Pylypiuk, 2021; Vaxobovna, 2022; Yang, 2019).

-Beyond their lexical and semantic features, anthroponyms also fulfill important pragmatic and social functions.
+Beyond their lexical and semantic features, anthroponyms also fulfill important pragmatic and social functions in the text.
 A name is the primary linguistic tool through which individuals are addressed, identified, and integrated into society.
-It signals membership within a family, community, or culture and can influence social perceptions and interactions.
-In some cases, names may even affect an individual's opportunities or life trajectory, reflecting the social power of naming practices.
-The pragmatics of naming also extends to the adaptation of names across cultures.
-When individuals move from one cultural context to another, their names may be modified, translated, or substituted to conform to local linguistic norms.
-Such adaptations illustrate the intersection between personal identity and cultural integration.
-At the same time, the resistance to changing one's name in a new cultural context can serve as a form of identity preservation and cultural assertion (Ainiala & Östman, 2017; Mensah, Rowan, & Ekpe, 2024).
+It signals membership within a family, community, or culture and can influence social perception and interaction.
+In some cases, names may even affect an individual's opportunities or life trajectory, reflecting the social power of the naming practice.
+The pragmatics of naming also extend to the adaptation of names across cultures.
+When individuals move from one cultural context to another, their names may be modified, translated, or substituted to conform with local linguistic norms.
+Such adaptations illustrate the intersection of personal identity and cultural integration.
+Simultaneously, the resistance to changing one's name in a new cultural context can serve as a form of identity preservation and cultural assertion (Ainiala & Östman, 2017; Mensah, Rowan, & Ekpe, 2024).

 An intriguing aspect of anthroponymic studies is the connection between naming practices and material culture, including household items.
-Just as objects in the domestic sphere carry names that reflect cultural values and functions, personal names also embody cultural meanings and traditions.
+Similar to how objects in the domestic sphere carry names that reflect cultural values and functions, personal names also embody cultural meanings and traditions.
 For example, household items may be imbued with symbolic associations of hospitality, family continuity, or social status, paralleling the symbolic dimensions of personal names.
-By examining the interplay between anthroponyms and household vocabulary, researchers can uncover how language encodes cultural values across both the personal and material domains of life.
-Despite extensive discussions of anthroponyms, significant gaps remain in comparative and cross-cultural studies.
-While much has been written about specific naming practices within particular cultures, systematic analyses that compare anthroponymic systems across diverse linguistic and cultural contexts are still limited.
-Moreover, the relationship between anthroponyms and other lexical fields, such as household vocabulary, remains underexplored.
+By examining the interplay between anthroponyms and household vocabulary, researchers can uncover how language encodes cultural values across the personal and material domains of life.
+Despite extensive discussions on anthroponyms, significant gaps remain in comparative and cross-cultural studies.
+While much has been written about specific naming practices within particular cultures, systematic analyses comparing anthroponymic systems across diverse linguistic and cultural contexts remain limited.
+Moreover, the relationship between anthroponyms and other lexical fields, such as household vocabulary, remains unexplored.
 This gap provides the rationale for the present study, which seeks to highlight the interconnectedness of naming practices and broader lexical and cultural systems (Fernández-Juncal, 2018).